trailbehind/DeepOSM/README.md

 For output, it will produce some console logs, and then JPEGs of the ways, labels, and predictions overlaid on the tiff.

-#### Full-Data Run, Predicts Well (90+% perhaps)
+#### Full-Data Run (as good as 75%)

-If you then re-run the analysis, but set the training_batches parameter to around 5000, it will be more than 90% accurate on a CPU, after running all night, (or so it seems at this point).
+If you then re-run the analysis, but set some parameters, it will be more accurate on a CPU (~70%), after running all night.
 On the second run, the data prep won't take nearly as long, but the neural net training takes much longer.

-    python src/run_analysis.py --training_batches=5000
+    python src/run_analysis.py --bands =0001 --model=mnist --training_batches=6000

 Full usage is as follows, or use -h on the command line: